justinalm/justinalm.github.io/about.markdown

         <h3 class="mv0"><strong>Interaction Designer – <a href="http://www.ecuad.ca/">Emily Carr University of Art &amp; Design</a></strong></h3>
         <p class="mt0"><strong><em>Feb.
 2012 — Apr.
 2012</em></strong></p>
         <p>I designed the website for The <a href="http://grad2012.ecuad.ca/">2012 Emily Carr University Graduation Exhibition Catalogue</a> and directed the deployment of the site to Emily Carr’s server.
 Working with a team of students handing the identity of the exhibition, I presented concepts, prototypes, development of HTML, CSS, jQuery, and PHP, throughout the design and production of the catalogue website.
 The website was designed to make student work easily accessible on any device and major browsers.</p>
-        <p><strong>Recommendation</strong></p>
-        <p><em>“Justin Alm is one of those rare web designers who is just as concerned with the functionality of a website as he is with it’s form, and has the talents and experience to fully deliver both.
-He is able to produce innovative web design while working within the project’s limitations and deadlines.
-He is a delight to work with, and I hope to one day be fortunate enough to work with him again.”</em></p>
-        <p>– <a href="http://alleykurgan.com/">Alley Kurgan</a>, Designer &amp; Photographer</p>
     </div>
     <div class="fl w-100 w-50-ns ph4 mb2 lh-copy">
         <img class="w-100" src="/uploads/studiogrey.jpg">